Frontiers4LCD/Frontiers4LCD.github.io/_pages/call.md

 ## Topics

-The invite submission related (but not limited) to the following topics:
+We invite submissions related (but not limited) to the following topics:

 *   Optimal Transport
 *   Stochastic Processes